 HOW IS CINNAMON USED

-However because Cinnamon powder goes stake very quickly many people buy the cinnamon stick and use it whole in cooking, especially Asian curries.
+Sticks - However because Cinnamon powder goes stale quickly many people buy the cinnamon stick and use it whole in cooking, especially Asian curries.
 Many fine chefs will grind it into a powder for making fine desserts.
+However if you buy cinnamon powder that is packed in a sunlight and moisture proof package it will be much fresher than the powder sold in those glass containers found on supermarket shelves.

-The Cinnamon oil which is made by steam distilling the leaves of the Cinnamon Tree or Cinnamon Bark is heavily used in food processing, fine perfumes, aroma therapy, medication (especially Asian medication), disinfectants.
+Oil - The Cinnamon oil which is made by steam distilling the leaves of the Cinnamon Tree or Cinnamon Bark is heavily used in food processing, fine perfumes, aroma therapy, medication (especially Asian medication), disinfectants.
+Learn how to use Cinnamon oil here.

 TYPES OF CINNAMON